Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Methodology

 \subsection{Equations of State}

-We adopt the ideal degenerate Fermi gas EOS for DM \citep{PhysRevD.74.063003}.
-Following the previous studies on DM-admixed WD (DMWD) \citep{Chan_2021}, we choose the DM particle mass to be $0.1$ GeV.
-We focus on using the ideal degenerate Fermi gas \citep{1983bhwd.book.....S, 2007coaw.book.....C} for the NM for most of our studies, except that we consider several more EOSs for the NM to explore the $I-$Love$-Q$ relations.
+We focus on using the ideal degenerate Fermi gas \citep{1983bhwd.book.....S, 2007coaw.book.....C}, assuming a carbon-oxygen WD with an electron fraction $Y_{e} = 0.5$ for the NM for most of our studies, except that we consider several more EOSs for the NM to explore the $I-$Love$-Q$ relations.
 These include the Harrison-Wheeler (HW) EOSs \citep{1965gtgc.book.....H} and several parameterized deleptonization formulae to describe the electron fraction at high density, in \citet{1971Ap......7..274A} (ASC), \citet{Liebendorfer_2005} (G15, N13), \citet{Cabez_n_2018} (S15), \citet{2006ApJ...644.1063D} and \citet{2010PhRvD..81d4012A} (VUL).